valosekj/PAM50-normalized-metrics-paper/paper.md

 # Figures

 ![Schematic representation of the normalization approach.
-(A) T2-weighted images of 203 participants from the Spine Generic Public Database (multi-subject) were used.
+(A) T2-weighted images of 203 participants from the spine-generic dataset (multi-subject) were used.
 The spinal cord was segmented, and vertebral levels were identified automatically using the Spinal Cord Toolbox (SCT).
 (B) Six morphometric measures were computed for each axial slice from the single-subject segmentation masks.
 (C) For each level, the number of slices in the subject native space and the corresponding level in the PAM50 template (D) were identified.
 Then, the morphometric measures were linearly interpolated to the PAM50 space using the number of